svtk/AtomicKotlinCourse/Programming Basics/Data Types/Exercise 3/task.md

 val c3 = 'E' - 2
 ```

-You can open the hint within Intellij IDEA to understand the results.
+You can open the hint within IntelliJ IDEA to understand the results.

 <div class="hint">